Newman5/numbers-game/CONTRIBUTING.md

 * Adding multi-speaker randomization logic
 * Language expansions (add folders for English, Japanese, etc.)
 * Documentation improvements and translations

+### Copilot & Agent Coding Guidelines

+* Write code as simply as possible; avoid complex structures.
+* Use patterns and techniques suitable for novice coders.
+* Add clear, helpful comments for collaborators.
+* Prioritize readability and ease of contribution.
+* When in doubt, choose clarity over cleverness.

 ### Setup Instructions